About us

 Research suggests spending time in nature improves concentration, learning, problem solving, creativity and has physical and mental health benefits.
 Parks Victoria developed and named this approach Healthy Parks Healthy People which recognises the health of nature and the community is interlinked.

 Parks Victoria is proud to be an All One Together Campaign Ambassador.
-Read our CEO statement for the Ethnic Communities' Council of Victoria's campaign.
-Through our Cultural Diversity and Inclusion Plan 2023-2026 Parks Victoria will build its efforts to reduce those barriers, make our parks more accessible to all and grow Parks Victoria to be a more inclusive and representative organisation.
-The Parks Victoria Gender Equality Action Plan 2022-2026 provides a clear framework for us to continue to build our safe and inclusive workplace to develop a gender equal Parks Victoria.
-Read the supplementary materials and latest progress report here.
+Through our Cultural Diversity and Inclusion Plan 2023-2026 (PDF 7.6 MB), we are helping reduce those barriers, make our parks more accessible to all and grow Parks Victoria to be a more inclusive and representative organisation.
+The Parks Victoria Gender Equality Action Plan 2022-2026 (PDF 2.6 MB) provides a clear framework for us to continue to build our safe and inclusive workplace.

 Further information about our management responsibilities and activities can be found in Parks Victoria's Annual Reports and the National Parks Act Annual Reports found below.